Lostbird05/TheCubes/README.md

 - Ensure boxInstance, fingerTrail, grid etc. are correctly assigned in the Inspector.

 - Press Play in the Unity Editor or build to your target device.

+- git add Cubes screenshot.png
+git commit -m "Added screenshot" git push